TalMalchi/flaskProject/README.md

 All of the machines will be connect with ssh, and private and public keys.
 I will create a pipeline using Jenkins, that will build, test and deploy the code automaticly.
 The purpose of this proccess is to minimize human error and maintain a consistent process for how software is released.
 Each time there is any change in the code, i will commit it to GitHub.
-Jenkins will be triggerd by poll SCM, every few minute, and The Jenkins machine will pull the changes from the repository.
+Jenkins will be triggerd by poll SCM (every few minute), and Jenkins machine will pull the changes from the repository.
 The first machine will check the changes, and will build a new image- using the docker file (in the BackEnd directory).
-The new image will push to DockerHub.
+The new image will be push to DockerHub.
-The Test and Production machine will use the ***desploy.sh*** script.
-Jenkins machine will transfer the project to test machine, using scp, and will test the app, then the will pass it to the production machine to desploy the app.
+Then Jenkins machine will transfer the project to test machine, using scp, that will test the app.
+After all the tests pass, it will pass to production machine to desploy the app.
+Both Test and Production machine will use the ***desploy.sh*** script.

 <img width="800" alt="Screenshot 2022-11-04 152518" src="https://user-images.githubusercontent.com/93086649/199983523-302ebecd-e0e7-494f-89fc-3b14c3cc1663.png">